CDRT/mk_docs/docs/guides/lbct/index.md

+---
+title: Lenovo BIOS Certificate Tool
+description: PowerShell-based solution for certificate-based BIOS authentication on Lenovo commercial PCs.
+---

-# Lenovo BIOS Certificate Tool and Module
+# Lenovo BIOS Certificate Tool

-## Overview

 The Lenovo BIOS Certificate Tool and Module is a PowerShell-based solution for working with certificate-based BIOS authentication on supported Lenovo commercial PC products.
+Certificate-based BIOS authentication eliminates the need for a plain-text supervisor password, providing enhanced security for BIOS settings and system configuration management.

 ## Installation